Velitch/velitch/pages/Education.md

 ###### 2016 - (to date)

-Conservatory of Santa Ceclia, Rome
+Conservatory of Santa Cecilia, Rome

 [www.conservatoriosantacecilia.it](https://www.conservatoriosantacecilia.it)